david-a-parry/translateDna/README.md

 ##Examples

 Input files may be plain text or FASTA format.
+Alternatively a single DNA sequence can be provided.

 The following will translate all sequences in the FASTA formatted file 'dna_input.fa'.

     ./translateDna.pl -i dna_input.fa